-Osh is the second largest city of Kyrgyzstan with 235,000 inhabitants.
-It is located in the Fergana Valley in the south of the country, and is classified as one of the oldest cities of Central Asia.
+Osh is the second largest city of Kyrgyzstan with 235 000 inhabitants.
+It is located in the Fergana Valley in the South of the country, and is classified as one of the oldest cities of Central Asia.

-How to get to there?
+How to get there?

 Chinese overnight buses leave from the bus station to Osh on Wednesday, Thursday and Sunday at 8 p.m.
 However, it is necessary to book tickets a day before departure.
 The cash register opens from 8:30 a.m. to 5 pm with a break for lunch.

 You can also take a collective taxi from Bishkek to Osh.
 If you want to go to Osh winter, check that this road is open and not too icy.
 The road takes more or less 12 hours, depending on the weather conditions.

 Finally, you can take a plane to get to Osh.
 The ride, above the high peaks of Kyrgyzstan, will take a bit less than one hour.